-Protected characteristic Brief explanation of why this has been assessed as having medium or high negative impact Is there a Geographical impact?
+Protected characteristic • Is there a Geographical impact?
 If so, please explain -use list below to identify geographical area(s) Short explanation of mitigating actions N/A none are identified as medium or high

 If you have specified mitigations as part of the assessment, now consider reviewing the impact severity/risk assessment.